 Guard Nick Young agrees to $5.2M, 1-year deal with Warriors

 Veteran guard Nick Young is getting a new start with Golden State, agreeing to a $5.2 million, one-year contract Wednesday with the champion Warriors.
-The 32-year-old Young last month declined the player option in his contract for next season with the Los Angeles Lakers that would have paid him more than $5.6 million, becoming a free agent.
+Young's agent, Mark Bartelstein, confirmed the deal in a message to The Associated Press.

 Add your comments below